The Story ofShady Creek

 Part 1 - by Andy Ringin (D. Steer)

-At the May 1986 meeting, members enjoyed hearing the "history of Shady Creek" 'told to us by our popular Guest Speaker, Mr. Andy Ringin, Secretary-Treasurer of the Moe Historical Society.
+At the May 1986 meeting, members enjoyed hearing the "History of Shady Creek" told to us by our popular guest speaker, Mr. Andy Ringin, Secretary-Treasurer of the Moe Historical Society.

 The name "Shady Creek" refers to two separate features in the area.

 For many years, the settlement stood in a peaceful setting, in natural bushland, but today the area is cleared, and used for cattle grazing.
-The single headstone. remaining in the original Shady Creek Cemetery commemorates Dr. Henry Hadden (baptized William Henry), who tied on 29th May 1869 aged 47 years.
+The single headstone. remaining in the original Shady Creek Cemetery commemorates Dr. Henry Hadden (baptized William Henry), who died on 29th May 1869 aged 47 years.
 He was born in Wexford, Ireland, the son of a Methodist minister.

 In October1855, a Coroner's Jury, at Amherst found that Dr. Hadden "did by criminal neglect cause the death of Ellen Kirkham" and he was committed on a charge of manslaughter.
 In December 1855 he was sentenced to three years hard labor on the roads.